swisscom/PowerGRR/BUILD.md

 New-MarkdownHelp -Module PowerGRR -OutputFolder .\docs\ -WithModulePage -Force -HelpVersion "1.0.0.0"
 ```

-3. or create a markdown file for a specific cmdlet
+3. or create a markdown file for a specific cmdlet.
+When doing this it's
+   possible to add the online URL to the help.
+This allows using "-Online"
+   with the help command to display the online help.
 ``` powershell
 New-MarkdownHelp -Command Get-GRRLabel -OutputFolder .\docs\ -OnlineVersionUrl "https://github.com/swisscom/powergrr/docs/Get-GRRLabel.md"
 ```